EDMONTON VALLEY ZOO

 HOURS & ADMISSIONS

-The Edmonton Valley Zoo is open year-round, allowing guests to see everything from babies in the spring, to how the animals prepare for winter.
+The Edmonton Valley Zoo is open 364 days a year (closed Christmas Day), allowing guests to see everything from babies in the spring, to how the animals prepare for winter.
 Once a year the Edmonton Valley Zoo hosts a free admission day.
 Days and hours change seasonally, so make sure to visit the Valley Zoo’s website for current hours before you go.

 GENERAL ADMISSIONS

-The Edmonton Valley Zoo offers day passes (child, youth, adult & senior rates), family passes, annual passes, group discounts, and bulk admissions.
-Children under the age of two can enter free of charge.
+The Edmonton Valley Zoo offers day passes (child, youth, adult & senior rates), annual passes, group discounts, and bulk admissions.
+Children under the age of 23-months can enter free of charge.
 For up to date admission information, please visit the Edmonton Valley Zoo’s Website.

 ANNUAL PASSES

-An annual zoo pass gives you unlimited admission to the Edmonton Valley Zoo during regular public hours for a full year, admission to our Get Closer: Animal Talks, and use of the miniature train and carousel rides.
-You’ll also receive free or discounted admission at participating zoos across Canada and the United States!
+An annual zoo pass gives you unlimited admission to the Edmonton Valley Zoo during regular public hours for a full year, complimentary admission at participating zoos across Canada, 10% off at the Zootique gift shop, and access to members only opportunities and events!

 Not only is an annual pass a great investment but a portion of the proceeds goes directly to the Valley Zoo Development Society for use in the revitalization of the Edmonton Valley Zoo!